yufeizhao/yufeizhao.github.io/pm/index.md

 A graduate-level introduction to the probabilistic method, a fundamental and powerful technique in combinatorics and theoretical computer science.
 The essence of the approach is the following: to show that some combinatorial object exists, we prove that a certain random construction works with positive probability.
 The course will focus on methodology as well as combinatorial applications.

-_Textbook:_ Alon and Spencer, [The probabilistic method](https://www.amazon.com/Probabilistic-Method-Discrete-Mathematics-Optimization/dp/1119061954/ref=dp_ob_title_bk), Wiley (the latest edition is 4th, but earlier editions suffice)
+_Textbook:_ Alon and Spencer, [The probabilistic method](https://www.amazon.com/Probabilistic-Method-Discrete-Mathematics-Optimization/dp/1119061954/ref=dp_ob_title_bk), Wiley (the latest edition is 4th, but earlier editions suffice).
+Available electronically from MIT Libraries

 _Prerequisites:_ Mathematical maturity at the level of a first-year math graduate student.
 Comfortable with combinatorics (18.211), probability (18.600), and real analysis (18.100).